rust-lang/rust/src/doc/trpl/enums.md

 }
 ```

-Both variants are named `Digit`, but since they’re scoped to the `enum` name
-there's no ambiguity.

 Not supporting these operations may seem rather limiting, but it’s a limitation
 which we can overcome.
 There are two ways: by implementing equality ourselves,
 or by pattern matching variants with [`match`][match] expressions, which you’ll